hanahoang/255E/README.md

 * Data file are in the `data/` folder.
 * R code for each week is in the `R_code/` folder.

-Here is my testing brach
+Here is my testing branch change.